• Home

 Can I use another type of frosting?

 Absolutely!
-You can use any frosting you desire but keep in mind you will need quite a bit.
+You can use any of my frosting recipes, but keep in mind you will need quite a bit.
+For extra sprinkles, make my Funfetti Frosting!

 • A Sprinkle Sugar Cookie with a bite taken out.